-Since childhood, chamber music has played an intrinsic part in Yulia Deyneka’s artistic development, and continues to be a significant feature of her professional life today.
+Since her childhood, chamber music has played an intrinsic part in Yulia Deyneka’s artistic development and nowadays remains a significant feature in her musical career.
 Chamber music partners have included Boris Brovtsyn, Guy Braunstein, Janine Jansen, Sergey Krylov, Vadim Repin, Denis Matsuev and Jörg Widmann.
 Yulia enjoys a longstanding musical bond with Daniel Barenboim.
 Together, they have performed the major sonatas of the viola repertoire, as well as significant chamber music works with piano.